Bombardier · Regional jet

 Bumpier than a widebody on the same gust, but typically smoother than a turboprop because regional jets cruise higher.

-Seat advice gets you the smoothest cabin position.
-Combine it with a real forecast to know whether to expect a smooth, light, or moderate ride on your route.
+Seat advice gets you the smoothest cabin position — pair it with a live forecast for your exact route to know what to expect.

 Entered service: 2003.
 Specifications above are typical/approximate; minor variant differences (winglet vs sharklet, engine option, IFE configuration) don't materially change the ride characteristics described.